NIS2 in the United Kingdom

 shipping

-For the essential service of shipping in the UK, the threshold requirement is: a shipping company which handles >5 million tonnes of total annual freight at UK ports; and >30% of the freight at any individual UK port which fulfils at least one of the following criteria (it handles >15% of the total roll-on roll-off traffic in the UK; it handles >15% of the total lift-on lift-off traffic in the UK; it handles > 10% of the total liquid bulk traffic in the UK; or it handles >20% of the total biomass fuel traffic in the UK
+For the essential service of shipping in the UK, the threshold requirement is: A shipping company which handles >5 million tonnes of total annual freight at UK ports; and >30% of the freight at any individual UK port which fulfils at least one of the following criteria (it handles >15% of the total roll-on roll-off traffic in the UK; it handles >15% of the total lift-on lift-off traffic in the UK; it handles > 10% of the total liquid bulk traffic in the UK; or it handles >20% of the total biomass fuel traffic in the UK

 A shipping company with over 30% of the annual passenger numbers at any individual UK port which has annual passenger numbers greater than 10 million.